I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_key_virtualization_information.md

 Specifies whether virtualization is enabled on this key.
 This value can be set to 1 only if <b>VirtualizationCandidate</b> is 1.

-`VirtualSource`

-Specifies whether the key has ever been virtualized.
-This value can be set to 1 only if <b>VirtualizationCandidate</b> is 1.

-`VirtualStore`

-Specified whether the key is a part of the virtual store path.

 `VirtualTarget`

 Specifies whether the key is a virtual key.
 This value can be set to 1 only if <b>VirtualizationCandidate</b> and <b>VirtualizationEnabled</b> are both 0.
 This value is valid only on the virtual store key handles.

+`VirtualStore`

+Specified whether the key is a part of the virtual store path.

+`VirtualSource`

+Specifies whether the key has ever been virtualized.
+This value can be set to 1 only if <b>VirtualizationCandidate</b> is 1.

+`Reserved`

+This value is reserved for system use.

 ## Requirements